-Health and social care in Northern Ireland
+Health and Social Care in Northern Ireland (HSC)

 In England, Scotland and Wales, the National Health Service (NHS) provides health care services while local councils provide social care services.
 In Northern Ireland these services are combined under what is known as Health and Social Care (HSC).
-Like the NHS the service is free at the point of delivery.
+Like the NHS, the service is free at the point of delivery.

-In Northern Ireland the Department of Health has overall responsibility for health and social care services.
-It is one of nine Northern Ireland Executive Departments.
+The Department of Health has overall responsibility for health and social care services.
+The Department is one of nine Northern Ireland Executive Departments.

-In terms of commissioning and providing services, the Department of Health discharges this duty to the Health and Social Care Board, Public Health Agency and a number of other Health and Social Care (HSC) bodies including five trusts.
+In terms of providing services, the Department of Health discharges this duty to the Public Health Agency and a number of other Health and Social Care (HSC) bodies including five trusts.
 Each has a specific functions on its behalf.

 All these HSC bodies are accountable to the Department which in turn is accountable, through the Minister, to the Assembly for the manner in which this duty is performed.

+Trusts are the main providers of health and social care services to the public.
 Each Trust manages its own staff and services and controls its own budget.